November 2008. It’s a mom, mom, mom, mom world of parenting.

 Matt Schneider lives with his wife and two sons in New York City.
 He has contributed to The Huffington Post, Quartz, New York Family Magazine, TimeToPlayMag.com and has been quoted in The New York Times, USA Today, Bloomberg Businessweek, and CBS Sunday Morning with Charles Osgood.
 Matt hosts The Modern Dads Podcast, a monthly show highlighting stories of 21st century dads and families.

-Kevin McKeever runs the one-man Write On, Kevin!
-McKeever Communications between his duties as an at-home dad to three: boy, girl and canine.
+Kevin McKeever runs a one-man communications shop in addition to his duties as an at-home dad to three: boy, girl and canine.
 This Connecticut suburb boy writes a nationally award-winning newspaper column for The Advocate of Stamford, Conn., blogs at Always Home and Uncool and tweets as @homeanduncool.
 He has swapped dog grooming tips with Heloise from “Hints with Heloise” on National Public Radio and, on national TV, Katie Couric called him “hot.”
 His work has been featured in USA Today, Canada’s Globe and Mail, the New York Daily News, and landfills worldwide.